l-aldarondo/School_District_Analysis/README.md

 <sub>Figure 1.8 Original low schools

-* How does replacing the ninth-grade scores affect the following:

 * #### Math and reading scores by grade

-    * Replacing the scores with n/a as shown in Fig 1.9 - 1.10, caused that the overall passing score for Thomas High School dropped to 65.1% (Fig 1.11).
-However when we recalculate the percentage of students who passed math, passed reading, and passed both math and reading for Thomas High School the school overall passing rate was **90.63%** (Fig 1.12)
+  Repacing the ninth grade score with "nan" caused the omition of the entire 9th grade population, therefore this specific group didnt have individuals or collective scores or percentages to count against the schoo Overall scores.
+The math and reading scores for Thomas High school increased by 0.06% and 0.1% respectively after we replaced the score for th ninth grade.

 ![Challenge_Math_Scores_by_Grade](./Images/challenge_math_score_by_grade.png)